Ver: View Discovery in the Wild: Definitions and Problem Statement

-Sources may contain overlapping tables and have varied degrees of quality---some sources generating accurate data while others containing noisy, ambiguous, and incorrect values.

-\textbf{PJ-example-query} A PJ-query (hereafter called query) contains example tuples of the desired output.
-In an ideal setting, an expert is aware of the output and provides accurate examples to query the system.
-However, larger table collections make it hard for an individual to specify accurate examples that are present in the collection.
+\textbf{PJ-example-query.} A PJ-query (hereafter called query) contains (possibly noisy) example tuples of the desired output.
+The examples are a proxy to user's discovery requirements.
+The quality of examples depends on user's knowledge.
+Given a query $q$, there may be many tables that contain the input examples, and many combinations of these may satisfy $q$, resulting in a large number of candidate PJ-views.

-\begin{definition}[Noisy query] The input query $q$ is a noisy structured table consisting of $l$ example tuples, $\chi=\{\chi_1,\ldots, \chi_l\}$ where each $\chi_i$ is a noisy tuple denoting example values that are expected to be present in the desired output.
-The different columns in the examples $\chi$ are denoted by $\chi.A_i, \forall i\in\{1,\ldots, \tau \}$. \end{definition}
+\begin{definition}[Noisy query] An input query $q$ is a noisy table consisting of $l$ example tuples, $\chi=\{\chi_1,\ldots, \chi_l\}$ where each $\chi_i$ is a noisy tuple denoting example values that are expected to be present in the desired output.
+The different columns in the examples $\chi$ are denoted by $\chi.A_i, \forall i\in\{1,\ldots, \tau \}$, where $\tau$ is the number of attributes in the input query. \end{definition}

-The user's table requirements are more complex than the input examples $\chi$ and depending on user's knowledge, some examples may be incorrect.
-Given a query $q$, there may be many tables in the data collection that contain the input examples, and many combinations of these may satisfy $q$, resulting in a large number of candidate PJ-views.
+PJ-views are constructed by joining datasets through keys.
+We first define a join path and then use it to discuss the effects of noise, followed by a formal problem statement.